glasgowneuro/attys-comm/README_py.rst

 Attys is a lightweight wearable bluetooth data acquisition box which can measure anything from temperature to ECG.

-It's cross platform and runs under Linux, Windows and macOS.
+It's cross platform and runs under Linux and Windows

 It has two 24 bit analogue channels, an accelerometer and a magnetometer.